wjb8/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
+It utilizes Ajax requests and CSS to provide a live-updating single-page "tweet" app.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+## Screenshots

 ## Getting Started